Surprise, surprise: winning M&A strategies for turbulent times

 Marc SchmidliPartner, Deals Leader, PwC Switzerland

-The two main challenges we see are:
+The three main issues we see are:

-Take aways for dealmakers
+Takeaways for dealmakers

 Brian LevyGlobal Deals Industries Leader, Partner, PwC US